Hidden Benefit of Perurail Bimodal Service to Machu Picchu

 - from May 1 - January 1

-NOTE: New road from Cusco to Ollantaytambo due to open soon.
-(By January or February 2019).
+NOTE: New road from Cusco to Ollantaytambo is now open (In January 2019).
 This will reduce the amount of time it takes to travel by car (or bus) between Cusco and Ollantaytambo, by an estimated 30 minutes.